knpuniversity/doctrine-queries/knpu/filters.md

 is *telling* us what the alias is so we can use it.

 Alright.
 Refresh!
 Um ok, no errors.
 But it's also not obvious if this is working.
-So look at the number of fortune cookies on each category: 1, 2 3, 3, 3, 4.
+So look at the number of fortune cookies in each category: 1, 2, 3, 3, 3, 4.
 Go back to `FortuneController` and delete the `enable()` call.
 Refresh again.
 Ah hah!
 All the numbers went *up* a little.
 Our filter is working.